COVID-19 hammers Pakistan

 Utter confusion and chaos linger in the hearts of world leaders, policy-makers, health organizations and the rest of the world.
 As of 11th March 2020, the World Health Organization (WHO) has characterized COVID-19 (Coronavirus disease) as a “pandemic”.
 Scientists are in a race to find a vaccine for this ungodly pathogen that first took China by storm and has spread to 162 countries since.
 Reportedly, the vaccine is at least 6-9 months away.
 And even that will not be fully accessible to all countries immediately.

-At time of writing, Pakistan already had 237 confirmed cases nationwide – 172 in Sindh, while the rest have appeared in Balochistan, KP, Gilgit-Baltistan and Punjab.
+Currently, Pakistan has 236 confirmed cases nationwide – 172 in Sindh, while the rest have appeared in Balochistan, KP, Gilgit-Baltistan and Punjab.
 Confirmed cases in Pakistan are now doubling every 2 days and it is important to remember that these are just reported cases and only represent a fraction of the total.
 With our borders hitting China, Iran and Afghanistan, we are not safe, to say the least.
 Multiple cases, with travel history from UK, Syria and Iran, are being reported on a daily basis.
 It is not my intension to create panic, but instead to instill caution and to make my fellow comrades exercise preventive measures against this mysterious pathogen.
 Ring the alarm bells, it’s time to take cover and be cautious.

 It could be said that the COVID-19 is a beta Coronavirus, like the MERS-CoV or SARS-CoV.
 MERS – Middle East Respiratory Syndrome reportedly took 858 lives globally and was transferred by dromedary camels to humans.
 SARS – Severe Acute Respiratory Syndrome (2003) caused 8,098 human infections and 774 deaths across 32 countries.
 The animal suspected to be responsible for SARS was the palm civet which was widely available in the wet market of Foshan, Guangolong in Southern China.
 These wet markets have been on the rise since late 1980s.
 The Law of the People’s Republic of China on the Protection of Wildlife was originally enacted to strengthen breeding, domestication and utilization of wildlife resources, due to which an industry was born.